Question: Are OpenAI, Anthropic, and Google building autonomous AI agents like OpenClaw?

 Here's what's actually live and shipping right now.

-The capability ceiling is striking.
-Claude Opus 4.6 independently discovered over 500 previously unknown zero-day vulnerabilities in open-source software — in several cases inventing novel detection methods when conventional security tools failed.
+The capability ceiling is still striking.
+Claude Opus 4.7 with a 1-million-token context window has independently discovered over 500 previously unknown zero-day vulnerabilities in open-source software — in several cases inventing novel detection methods when conventional tools failed.
+Claude Code (the developer-focused harness) drives multi-file feature builds with sub-agents working in parallel.
+Cowork brings that same pattern to non-developers.

 The MCP Moment: One Standard to Connect Them All